Your Rights in Relation to Privacy

 - for accounting, billing and other internal administrative purposes;

-- to invite you to events, functions or training events and provide you with updates and publications;
+- to invite you to fun events, functions or training events (also fun) and provide you with updates and publications;

 - to add you to our mailing list where you have subscribed to our newsletter;

-- any other legal requirements including any prescribed by the Legal Profession Uniform Law Application Act 2014.
+- any other legal requirements including any that we need to comply with under our legal profession rules, such as the Legal Profession Uniform Law Application Act 2014.

 Legalite may also use and disclose your personal information in order to inform you of products and/or services that may be of interest to you.
-In the event you do not wish to receive such communications, you may, at any time, request not to receive direct marketing communications from us or use any opt-out mechanism provided and we will comply with that request.
+In the event you do not wish to receive such communications, you may, at any time, request not to receive direct marketing communications from us or use any opt-out mechanism provided - and we promise not to be offended.

 Disclosure of Personal Information

 Generally, Legalite will only disclose your personal information for the purpose of providing legal services.
-This may include disclosing your personal information to third parties engaged to perform administrative or other business management services.
+This may include disclosing your personal information to third parties engaged to perform administrative or other business management services, such as our outsourced accounting team.
 This disclosure is always on a confidential basis or otherwise in accordance with law.

 Legalite may also disclose your personal information with your consent or if disclosure is required or authorised by law.

-We will not actively disclose your personal information outside Australia, unless such disclosure is required in order to deliver the services that you have requested and you have provided consent (either express or implied).
-Before disclosing any personal information to an overseas recipient, Legalite will take reasonable steps to ensure that the overseas recipient complies with a similar privacy scheme, but cannot guarantee or make any warranties as to same.
+We will not generally disclose your personal information outside Australia, as we like to work with local businesses.
+We might disclose your personal information to overseas entities if it is requested by you or you have provided consent (either express or implied).
+Before disclosing any personal information to an overseas recipient, Legalite will take reasonable steps to ensure that the overseas recipient complies with a similar privacy scheme, but cannot guarantee or make any warranties that they will.

 Security of Your Personal Information

-Legalite takes steps reasonable to ensure that the personal information it holds is protected from misuse, interference and loss and from unauthorised access, modification or disclosure.
-Generally, Legalite holds your personal information electronically, but may from time to time hold your information in paper form also.
+Being a paperless practice, Legalite holds your personal information electronically, but when it absolutely can’t be avoided, we may from time to time hold your information in paper form also.

 Legalite will destroy your personal information in circumstances where it is no longer required, unless required by law to retain the information.